MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-how-provision-users-adds.md

-In this section, you will find instructions for the resources that you need to create that are outside of your FIM environment.
+In this section, you will find instructions for the resources that you need to create that are outside of your MIM environment.

 ### Step 1: Create the OU